ppy/osu-wiki/wiki/Tournaments/CJB_4K/2018/en.md

 ![CJB 4K 4th banner](img/banner.png)

 **The 4th CJB osu!mania 4K Tournament** (***CJB 4K 4th***) is a one-on-one osu!mania 4K specified Chinese regional tournament hosted by the CJB team.
-It is the 4th installment of the CJB osu!mania 4K Tournament.
+It is the 4th instalment of the CJB osu!mania 4K Tournament.

 ## Tournament schedule